kestra-io/docs/content/docs/05.concepts/system-labels.md

     message: Hello from a read-only flow!
 ```

-As soon as you save that flow, try to edit it from the UI — you will notice that the editor is disabled.
+Once this label is set, the editor for this flow will be disabled in the UI.

 ![readOnly](/docs/concepts/system-labels/readOnly.png)

-Note that on the Enterprise Edition, Kestra will refuse to update the flow server-side if the user is not a service account or an API key.
+**Note:** In the Enterprise Edition, updating a read-only flow server-side is restricted to service accounts or API keys.